-Jo-Anne Nadler is a political writer and commentator with particular expertise in the Conservative Party.
+Jo-Anne Nadler is a political author, commentator and campaigner with expertise in the Conservative Party.

 She makes regular appearances on national television and radio, discussing contemporary politics on networks such as GB News, BBC News Channel, ITN’s 5 News, Al Jazeera, Sky and 5 Live’s Adrian Chiles Show.
 She has guested on a wide variety of programmes including the BBC’s Question Time, Radio 4’s Start the Week and the Today Programme and debated in public forums from the Oxford Union to the Battle of Ideas festival.

 Jo-Anne has observed the Conservative Party from all angles; first as a teenage party activist, then as a communications aide working alongside David Cameron in the party’s HQ during the Major Government, and later as an elected councillor in Wandsworth where she sat on Children’s’ Services and chaired the Education Standards Committee.
 Jo-Anne’s inside experience has informed her subsequent work - as a professional observer of all things Conservative - both as a political reporter with the BBC and later as a freelance author and contributor to policy think tanks.

 Having spent lock-down working with the Centre for Social Justice establishing their Child Sexual Exploitation (CSE) project, she is currently writing a report on political indoctrination in schools for the independent institute for civic society, Civitas, due for publication Spring 2023.
 Jo-Anne has worked closely with the campaign group Don’t Divide Us, a cross-sectoral grassroots response to institutional ideological conformity.